Free and Reduced-Price Meals

 - Is there an online application available?
 YES!
 Go to http://deerparkisd.heartlandapps.com

 - How long does it take to process an application?
-Upon receipt of a completed application, the Child Nutrition Department has ten business days to process the application.
+Online applications are processed in 1-2 working days.
+Upon receipt of a completed paper application, the Child Nutrition Department has 10 business days to process the application.
 You will receive an approval/denial letter in the mail.

 - Will parents need to pay for a child's lunch until the application is processed?
 Yes.
 If meals are charged before the day a child's application is approved, charges are not paid later by the government.
 Parents must still pay for charged meals before the application approval.